bkper/claude-eval/docs/SPEC.md

 - Should format console output with colored ✅/❌ indicators
 - Should show overall PASSED/FAILED status
 - Should display summary statistics (X/Y passed)
-- Should produce valid JSON structure for --format=json
+- Should produce valid JSON structure for --output-format json
 - Should handle empty results array
 - Should format batch evaluation results